-The smart contract in an external storage shall access the PDL, as per the access control mechanism defined in the clause 6.4.1.36.4.2.3.
+The smart contract in an external storage shall access the PDL, as per the access control mechanism defined in the clause 6.3.6.

 The governance, owner and all stakeholders shall give an approval for smart contract offloading, in a verifiable manner (e.g., digitally signed document)

-shall access the PDL with appropriate access rights listed in clause 6.3.5.

-Considerations:

 Coordination and synchronisation – All the execution blocks shall perform in a synchronised fashion.
 Execution in external storages may be faster than PDL executions, in such cases developers of the PDL shall ensure synchronisation of both the execution blocks.

 For example: a smart contract may be stored in a Trusted Execution Environment (TEE) or other security approaches may apply.